Watchdog group goes a tad overboard

 The actual number of "full-frontal" exposures was 64, according to the group's count.
-That was up from just one case the previous season -- hence the headline-friendly 6,300 percent increase.
+That was up from just one case the previous season — hence the headline-friendly 6,300 percent claim.

 The PTC said only five depictions of full nudity last season were on shows that warned parents of explicit adult content.

 "In other words, a young child was able to view 71 instances of almost full nudity on broadcast television during prime time without any warning to parents," the study said.

 Except, again, there wasn't any actual full nudity shown.